 Once the executor receives the OP Codes, it starts to execute and read them according to the list of the array instructions.

-The last two phases ( The Compilation and The Executing ) have two direct functions in the Zend engine to do their missions.
+The last two phases (the compilation and The execution) have two direct functions in the Zend engine to do their missions.
 They are the zend_compile and the zend_execute.

-The following mission of the web browser is rendering them within the HTML markups.
+The following mission of the web browser is to render them within the HTML markups.

 From this point, we are going to explain another concept regarding HTML data rendering, Let’s see the difference between a dynamic web page and a static web page.